 As draught AF becomes normalised, variety should follow.
 The same progression happened with craft beer: first it existed, then it became available, then choice expanded.

-Days Brewing, an independent Scottish AF lager, has partnered with Stonegate to appear across 4,500 venues.
+Days Brewing, an independent Scottish AF beer, secured a nationwide listing with Stonegate — the UK's largest pub group at around 4,500 venues — in October 2024.
 More independents will follow.

 Regulatory Alignment

-The UK government has committed to consulting on raising the 'alcohol-free' threshold from 0.05% to 0.5% ABV, aligning with international standards.
+The UK government has committed to raising the "alcohol-free" threshold from 0.05% to 0.5% ABV, aligning with the US, Germany, Australia and most other major markets.
+A 2023 consultation was paused for the 2024 general election; as of October 2025, officials are progressing work under the 10-Year Health Plan commitment.
 This matters for labelling, marketing, and consumer clarity.
 It should help the category grow.

 Dedicated Venues